 “If they’re trying to reach a particular financial goal, we’ve got a number of savings tools that can help get them there,” he said.

-One of the things SELCO offers free of charge — to members and non-members — is access to a comprehensive Financial Education Blog.
-Anyone can read articles or watch videos on the blog’s various topics, from buying a car or home, to learning about credit, to understanding how to create better money habits.
+One of the things SELCO offers free of charge — to members and non-members — is access to a comprehensive Financial Education Center, which includes video, articles, calculators, upcoming webinars/seminars, and a glossary of commonly used financial terms